 - A plastic bag has an average “working life” of 15 minutes.

 - Over the last ten years, we have produced more plastic than during the whole of the last century.

 Check out the Plastic Oceans website for more confronting facts.

 Much like previous documentaries that have challenged us, we’re going to take action.
 We have a responsibility to look after this planet, and all of its inhabitants and the time to do it is now.

 This post is broken up into six key areas of the home; kitchen, bathroom, bedroom, study/home office and food.

 Let’s get into it.

 When we audited our kitchen for waste, we noticed that we didn’t have much plastic.
 We had four plastic containers which we reuse on a regular basis for things such as freezing leftovers or storing food in the fridge.

 That would be the first tip.
 If you have plastic containers for storage, plastic straws, cutlery, serving spoons or anything solid for that matter, don’t throw it out!

 If you have quite a bit of plastic in your kitchen already that you don’t use, see if you can give it away or donate it.

 The initial benefit of plastic is that it was made to last long (in most cases).
-So if you can pass it on, maybe another household can continue to get value out of the items for many years to come, whilst hopefully preventing future purchases of plastic.
+So if you can pass it on, maybe another household can continue to get value out of the items for many years to come, while hopefully preventing future purchases of plastic.